OZI-Project/docs/api/index.rst

 Documentation
 =============

-Welcome to the OZI - Python Project Packaging for Meson documentation.
+Welcome to the OZI Project documentation.
 The Quick-start guide is the place to start if you want to use OZI as a Python project publishing tool.